MapoftheInternet.com

 user's screen.
 Typically a search engine will list

 10 text entries per page.
-The MAP displays 50 cubes
+The MAP readily display

-results in a concise list.
-Expert searchers get
+The Map can list thousands of results in a concise list.

-to know cyberspace by *feel* and relative location,
+Expert searchers get to know cyberspace by *feel* and

-as we do on city streets.
-We don't necessarily
+relative visual locations, as we do on city streets.

 SPECULATIVE